-A transaction fee of 0.5% will be charged for the issue of Depository Receipts.
-These transactions costs are calculated over the total price of the transaction, i.e. the Issue Price times the number of Depository Receipts.
+A transaction fee of 0.5% will be charged for the issue of Depository Receipts, (with a minimum fee of EUR 5 for subscriptions made through the Spanish branch and GBP 5 for subscriptions made through the UK branch).
+These transaction costs are calculated over the total price of the transaction, i.e. the Issue Price times the number of Depository Receipts.